thomaseibner/snowflake-provisioning/README.md

 ## Table of Contents

 The documentation has been split out into two separate sections - the first section is for provisioning Databases, Schemas, and Warehouses.
-The second section covers scripted provisioning of functioanl roles and how to generate the configuration.
+The second section covers scripted provisioning of functional roles and how to generate the configuration.

 1. [Overview of Provisioning Database, Schema, and Warehouse objects](#overview-of-provisioning-database,-schema,-and-warehouse-objects)
    1. [Functional and Access roles](#functional-and-access-roles)